feathers-plus/docs/source/v1/feathers-vuex/component.md

 - **isGetPending {Boolean}** The same as the `isFindPending`, but for `get` requests.
 - **pagination {Object}** pagination data from the Vuex store, keyed by the `qid` attribute.
 By default, this will be specific to this component instance.
 (If you find a use case for sharing pagination between component instances, you can give both components the same `qid` string as a prop.)

+It's also possible to modify the scope data by passing a function as the `edit-scope` prop.
+See the example for [modifying scope data](#Modify-the-scope-data)

 ### Destructuring props

 Use the object destructuring syntax to pull specific variables out of the `slot-scope` object.
 In the following example, instead of using `slot-scope="props"`, it directly accesses the `items` prop through destructuring: